 Josh Haynam is the co-founder of Interact, a place for creating fun quizzes that generate sales leads.
 In his spare time, he writes about lead generation and conversion rate optimization.
 Sitting down with Magnificent Marketing, Josh talks about how best to utilize quizzes to generate leads.

 There’s two reason why quizzes work, according to Josh.
 First of all, quizzes allow people to talk about themselves, and most people love to talk about themselves.
 Josh cites a Time magazine study that says 40% of the words we say in our lives are about ourselves, and that by talking about ourselves, we actually get a small dopamine rush.

 The second reason is quizzes allow people to learn about themselves through the quiz’s results.
 This is a powerful, personal allure for people, as there are entire self-help industries built around people discovering themselves.

 Lest the effectiveness of quizzes for marketing be in doubt, Josh finds there to be a 50% conversation rate among users who take quizzes.
 Half of all users will opt into a list after taking the quiz, should there be an option readily available.

 Once users take the quiz, you can use the results to put that person on a specific list or sequence, depending on their personality type.
 This allows marketers to get granular with which consumers receive what info.

 How Do Marketers Create the Best Quiz?

 Before starting, you obviously need to know what you’re going to make a quiz about.
 To do this, you need to define your audience?
-Chris describes this as the most important part of the quiz-making process.
+Josh describes this as the most important part of the quiz-making process.

 After you figure that out, you can begin the next steps.